ndau/commands/deploy/aws_node_setup.md

 1. Copy/paste it into the JSON box when setting up the Task Definition.
 1. Replace all occurrences of `mainnet-<N>` with the desired node name.  e.g. `mainnet-6`
+1. Configure snapshot environment variables
+    - Leave the snapshot name blank for it to use the latest
+    - Set `SNAPSHOT_INTERVAL` (e.g. "4h") and the `AWS_*` variables to have periodic backups uploaded to S3
 1. Set the `BASE64_NODE_IDENTITY` and `PERSISTENT_PEERS` environment variable values (beyond the scope of this document)

 NOTE: If you change the image used, you must do a rolling restart of mainnet nodes (upgrade one at a time, letting it rejoin the network before restarting the next) and update `s3://ndau-images/current-mainnet.txt` to reference the new SHA (in this example, it's "cb8e545").